 Greetings, internet historians!
 You may remember a trend from the previous decade called “Rickrolling.”
 That’s right, I said “decade.”
 Yes, it seems like only yesterday that I attempted to open a video called Bert & Ernie Exclusive Kissing Footage, only to be cruelly redirected to footage of Rick Astley shimmying in front of a microphone.
 Alas, it was not yesterday.
-It was nine years ago today that Rickrolling reached its apogee.
+It was 10 ago that Rickrolling reached its apogee.

 The Main Event